 - Preparing to Teach: This page presents various categories of teaching materials and resources, such as course design, syllabus design, and lesson planning.
 New instructors may find the icon for “Preparing to Teach” an especially useful place to start.
 This section also contains links to Academic Policies at University of Michigan and a directory of Campus Resources.

-- Diversity and Inclusion: This page provides resources such as handouts, blogs, and other materials that define inclusive teaching, provide strategies for practicing inclusive teaching and handling difficult moments in the classroom.
+- Teaching for Equity and Inclusion: This page provides resources such as handouts, blogs, and other materials that define inclusive teaching, provide strategies for practicing inclusive teaching and handling difficult moments in the classroom.

 - Teaching Strategies for International GSIs - This article on CRLT’s website identifies a range of strategies and resources useful for GSIs who were previously educated outside the U.S. This publication from Carnegie Mellon University, while framed primarily as a resource for teaching students who were educated outside the U.S., contains valuable guidance for instructors who are new to teaching in a U.S. context.
 For a broader set of campus resources for international graduate students, see the International Center website.